-The SHOUT ns is shipped with a partially charged battery.
-Before use, charge the SHOUT ns for one hour.

-Note: Upon battery depletion, the SHOUT ns should reach full charge within 2 hours of being continuously plugged in.
+The SHOUT ns ships with a partially charged battery.
+Before use, charge the SHOUT ns for one (1) hour.
+Note: Upon battery depletion, the SHOUT ns should reach full charge within two (2) hours of continuously plugged in.

-Plug the wall charger into a 115 VAC power source.
-Confirm that when the wall charger is plugged in and power is applied to the SHOUT ns USB port, the battery, GPS, Iridium, and status LEDs blink in clockwise sequence for 3 seconds.
+Plug the wall charger into a 115 Volts (Alternating Current) (VAC) power source.
+After plugging in the wall charger, confirm that power applied to the SHOUT ns USB port, the battery, GPS, Iridium, and status LEDs blink in clockwise sequence for three (3) seconds.
 Let the SHOUT ns charge for several hours or until the BATT LED changes to steady illumination.